ateek-ujjawal/P2P-Blockchain/README.md

 Fault tolerance and recovery
 -
-Our implementation is highly fault tolerant.
+The implementation is highly fault tolerant.
 Try crashing some of the peer servers, sending transactions to the network, then restarting the failed server program.
 Then query the previously failed server to see it's blockchain status.
 It should be consistent with atleast one other node in the network.
-This shows the fault tolerance and recovery aspects of our system.
+This shows the fault tolerance and recovery aspects of the system.